-We will achieve this by working together on three important areas:
+We will achieve this by working together on four important goals:

 Waiuku came into existence as a port in about 1843, and an important trade route between Auckland and the agricultural area of the Waikato.
-Waiuku later grew as a farming centre and from 1914 has been a town district of Franklin with now approximately 8,000 people.
+Waiuku later grew as a farming centre and from 1914, it has been a town district of Franklin with now approximately 8,000 people.

 A major development for the town was New Zealand’s first steel plant at Glenbrook to convert iron sand brought from the black sand deposits at Waikato Heads into steel.
 The company continues to be a major employer in and influence on the town.

 The ethnic makeup of Waiuku is 62.6% European; 26.4% Māori, 4.4% Asian, 3.8% Pasifika and 2.1 other ethnicities.

 English is the most commonly spoken language in Waiuku, spoken by virtually the entire population.